sakjain92/Fractional-GPUs/README.md

 The CUDA provided blockIdx __shouldn't__ be used.

 ### Adding application to build steps
-There are two methods to build an application
+There are two methods to build an application (you can choose any one of them)

 #### Using shared library (currently untested)
 After the build steps are completed, a shared library (libfractional_gpu.so) is